Freelancer Package Pricing Calculator

 It is better to start the pricing calculator for freelancer packages based on your type of business.
 The default rates and the levels of risk may differ for a developer, designer, consultant, writer, tutor, marketer, agency, or seller of digital products.
 Choose the closest one.
 Please adjust the numbers to accurately represent your actual work.

-2. Choose a package template
+Step 2: Choose a package template

-Templates let you get started faster.
+Templates help you get started faster.
 Search for a template that matches what you’re delivering, such as a branding suite, website launch, SEO retainer, growth sprint, VIP rush, or monthly retainer.
 Then edit the hours, costs, fees, markup, and quantity until it looks like your service.

 Step 3: Enter Actual Costs